DrZhivago1/DocWorld/README.md

 	IF "VGP Fabrics" AND "MendandRecycle" are installed:
 		Remove salvaging from Loom.

+	IF "VGP Fabrics" AND "SeedsPlease" are installed:
+		Clean up storage categories if using "VGP Garden Fabrics" and "SeedsPlease".

 	IF "RF Fertile Fields" AND "SeedsPlease" are installed:
 		Move seeds production bench to "farming" category.